What languages are the courses taught in?

 Unfortunately, we do not award ECTS credits, but upon completion of our summer courses we issue official certificates.
 For certificate recognition, please consult the respective student office at your university.

-How do I get updates about the program and new offers?
+How do I get updates about the program?

 Registration, Admission & Participation